Tmax95644/Market-Moves-Media-Coverage-SQL-Replication-Using-GDELT/README.md

 S&P 500 daily price data

-Daily returns calculated using the same open-to-close methodology as the Python analysis
+Daily returns calculated using the same open-to-close percentage change methodology as the Python analysis

 Small market datasets are included in the repository